onera/project_utils/doc/Workflow.md

 2. Be able to easily create a library as we see fit, or extract a factored piece of code into a library.
 A well-written library has a well-defined role, a weak coupling with its dependencies, and no coupling at all to the other project that depend on it.
 Thus it is easier to learn, share, maintain and test.
 3. Each library has its own git repository and can be built by itself.
 It simplifies testing.
 Furthermore, it also simplify learning it and ensures their is no hidden coupling with a "container" repository.
 4. Possible to develop collabolatively on several project and library repositories at the same time.
-5. Dependencies between repositories (both library and applications) should be explicit, but lightweight.
+5. Dependencies between repositories (both library and applications) should be *explicit, but lightweight*.
 It means that when working on several repositories, we do not want to manually create version numbers for each dependency repository, and then tell the dependent repository which version number it should use.
 It would be perfectly fine at a higher level of granularity, but here we are at a very fine level and versionning should be commit-based: "libA at commit 5f25414f works with libB at commit f16af47b", that's all: we do not ensure any further compatiblity.
 6. Possibility to depend on libraries not integrated within this framework of interdependent git repositories.
 The main driving factor for using git-based dependency management comes from the fact that we want both separate libraries and develop them seamlessly when working on a dependent project.
 It may feels unpractical to use commit-based dependencies if the library is too big, or developped by another team, or developpers are not working on both at the same time.
 In this case it, version-based dependencies and release should be the way to go.

 ## Non-requirements ##